AliceO2Group/QualityControl/doc/Advanced.md

         "className": "namespace::of::Task", "": "Class name of the QC Task with full namespace.", "moduleName": "QcSkeleton",         "": "Library name.
-It can be found in CMakeLists of the detector module.", "detectorName": "TST",              "": "3-letter code of the detector.", "cycleDurationSeconds": "10",       "": "Duration of one cycle (how often MonitorObjects are published).", "maxNumberCycles": "-1",            "": "Number of cycles to perform.
+It can be found in CMakeLists of the detector module.", "detectorName": "TST",              "": "3-letter code of the detector.", "cycleDurationSeconds": "10",       "": "Cycle duration (how often objects are published), 10 seconds minimum.", "maxNumberCycles": "-1",            "": "Number of cycles to perform.
 Use -1 for infinite.", "dataSource": {                     "": "Data source of the QC Task.", "type": "dataSamplingPolicy",     "": "Type of the data source, \"dataSamplingPolicy\" or \"direct\".",